Wentril/kubernetes_workshop/course.md

 ### Cluster wide network policies

 Because network policies are namespace-scoped, they only apply to pods within the same namespace.
 This means that you need to implement network policies in each namespace where you want to enforce them.
-Unfortunately kubernetes Network Policies does not support cluster-wide policies out of the box.
+Unfortunately, kubernetes Network Policies do not support cluster-wide policies out of the box.

 This is quite inconvenient and error-prone, as you need to remember to create and maintain the policies in each namespace or utilize some kind of automation (special admission controllers or GitOps tools like ArgoCD/Flux) to do it for you.